Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Overview of the State-of-the-Art

 Despite the aforementioned efforts, some critical issues arise with the sophisticated access procedures in the context of LEO-SATs-based ubiquitous massive connectivity: \begin{itemize} \item The access latency (e.g., 14.5 ms \cite{Grant-free}) caused by standard handshakes and grant requests may far exceed the round-trip latency of TSL (e.g., 3 ms \cite{Symeon}) and constitutes as the main latency source.

 \item The scheduling signaling overheads are prone to exceed the length of the short-packet payload data generated by IoT applications, leading to excessive waste of resources.

-\item With the exponential growth of IoT devices, collisions and network congestion would occur with a high probability due to the limited pools of the orthogonal preamble sequences and the following endless retransmission attempts. \end{itemize} Consequently, these drawbacks of existing GB-RA protocols call for a new paradigm shift to adapt the pivotal features of LEO-SATs and to enable ubiquitous massive connectivity.
+\item With the exponential growth of IoT devices, collisions and network congestion would occur with a high probability due to the limited pools of the orthogonal preamble sequences and the following endless retransmission attempts. \end{itemize} Consequently, these drawbacks of existing GB-RA protocols call for a new paradigm shift to adapt the pivotal features of LEO-SATs and to enable more efficient connections.